-Truth be told, my son never had on of these (because no one bought him one 😂).
+Truth be told, my son never had one of these (because no one bought him one ?).
 My niece has one though and I rarely see her without it.
 These monkey toys are really popular and a bit of a classic.
 They come in 15 different colours and 3 different sizes: the Mini Monkey teether (3-12 months), the original Monkey Teether (6-12 months), and the Dancing Monkey Teether (12-36 months).

-It’s made completely from food grade silicon and is ergonomically designed to be easily held.
+It’s made completely from food grade silicone and is ergonomically designed to be easily held.
 There are different textures on different parts, ridges, bumps and smooth areas.
 There’s also a bumpy spot on the back of the head where you can put teething gel if you’re using it.
 This part of the head is also supposed to help relieve pain where new teeth have broken through the gum.
 The Monkey is dishwasher and cold water steriliser safe.

 Even though this seems very popular I think it’s quite pricey for a teething toy, and there have been a few reports of the bumps on the head being quite easy to bite off so beware.